Arturossi/lmdm-website/content/portugues/_index.md

   enable : true
   service_item:
     # service item loop
-    - title : "A nossa trajetória."
+    - title : "It is the most advanced digital marketing and it company."
       images:
       - "images/service-1.png"
       - "images/service-2.png"